2 Low Life Muthas

 2 Low Life Muthas is the debut album by the American rap group Poison Clan.
-It was released in 1990 by Effect Records, a divison of Luke Records, and was produced by 2 Live Crew member Mr. Mixx.
+It was released in 1990 by Effect Records, a division of Luke Records, and was produced by 2 Live Crew member Mr. Mixx.
 The album sold well in the South, and reached No. 42 on the Billboard Top R&B/Hip-Hop Albums chart.
 The singles, "The Bitch That I Hate" and "Dance All Night" peaked at peaked at Nos.
 18 and 14 on the Hot Rap Singles chart, respectively.